-Energy consumption of proposed energy efficient Hybrid Solar Tray Dryer is nil as compared to less conventional tray dryer; it automatically leads to reduction of GHGs emissions by implementing proposed energy efficiency Hybrid Solar Tray Dryer in place of conventional tray dryer.
-Reduction of GHGs emissions leads to improved environment and better compliance with environmental regulations.
+Energy consumption of proposed energy efficient tray dryer is less than conventional tray dryer; it automatically leads to reduction of GHGs emissions by implementing proposed energy efficiency tray dryer in place of conventional tray dryer.
+Reduction of GHGs emissions leads to improved environment and better compliance with environmental regulations [CDM].